 What appeals are available from the decision of a court or other adjudicating body?

 Against the Advertising Board’s administrative sanction decisions, an annulment lawsuit may be filed in the administrative courts within 30 days following the notification date of the relevant sanction.
-The decisions of the Radio Television Board can also be challenged before the administrative courts by filing a lawsuit within 15 days from the decision date.
+The decisions of the RTÜK can also be challenged before the administrative courts by filing a lawsuit within 15 days from the decision date.
 However, the fact that an annulment lawsuit has been filed in the administrative court does not halt the execution of the decision.